Developer Guide#

-are handled via Pull Requests (PR) on Github
+Contributions are handled via pull requests on Github

 Fork the project